simlal/vps-homelab/GUIDE.md

 - Caddy as a reverse proxy and cert manager.
 Create a single caddy network for all containers to share.
 Stored in `~/infra` for volume mounts.
 - Kuma for service mesh and observability.
 Part of caddy compose stack.
+Only exposed via Tailscale IP/MagicDNS.
 - Other apps in `~/apps/`.
 Will refer to caddy network for reverse proxying.
 - Tools in `~/tools/`
 - etc.